dailydotdev/docs/docs/for-content-creators/suggest-new-source.md

 3. Click on the feed filters icon (see screenshot below)
 4. Choose the `Suggest new source` option
 5. Insert a URL of your publication's RSS feed (recommended) or a URL to your publication's homepage
-6. Click the `Submit` button and you're good to go
+6. Click the `Submit` button, and you're good to go

 ![](https://daily-now-res.cloudinary.com/image/upload/v1643181171/docs/Screen_Shot_2022-01-26_at_9.11.21.png)